 Getting my Whiteface Mountain Uphill Ski Pass

-There was just one other thing I had to do during work hours, I had to make a trip out to Whiteface Mountain while the offices were open to purchase my uphill ski pass - the mountain offers a season pass for $25.
-The process was simple, I went to the upstairs office, they pulled up my info and viola printed up a pass.
+There was just one other thing I had to do during work hours: I had to make a trip out to Whiteface Mountain while the offices were open to purchase my uphill ski pass.
+The process was simple, I went to the upstairs office, they pulled up my info, and viola! printed up a pass.
 It was as easy as getting my normal season pass.
 Along with the pass, I was informed of the morning uphill rules.

 Renting gear to skin up Whiteface

-I don’t telemark, so he set me up with back-country bindings where the heal lifts for the uphill trek and then locks down for the descent.
-I tried on boots, the first pair was a perfect fit, and oh so comfy for ski boots… and light.
+I don’t telemark, so he set me up with backcountry bindings where the heal lifts for the uphill trek and then locks down for the descent.
+I tried on boots, the first pair was a perfect fit, and oh so comfy for ski boots … and light, too.
 Apparently another perk of backcountry skiing.
 I’ll take it!
 He then fit my binding to the boots and my skis were pretty much ready to go.
 He showed me how to set them up for the climb up with the variable heel lift settings to match the terrain along the way.
 I then learned how to lock the heel down once I reached the top.
 Then he got out the skins and gave me a refresher course on how to use them.
-If you haven’t ever seen skins before, they are quiet genius, they feel like a thick fur, smooth when you run your hand down it and prickly/sticky when you run your hand up.
+If you haven’t ever seen skins before, they are quite genius.
+They feel like a thick fur, smooth when you run your hand down it and prickly/sticky when you run your hand up.
 Bruce showed me how to put the skins on, along with how to take them off and pack them away.
-It definitely takes a bit of practice and finesse, but he is definitely a pro, and luckily for me I will only be making one trip up and one trip down, so he put the skins on and my only job will be to take them off at the top and put them safely away in my pack.
+It takes a bit of practice and finesse, but he is definitely a pro, and luckily for me I will only be making one trip up and one trip down, so he put the skins on.
+My only job will be to take them off at the top and put them safely away in my pack.

 What to know about skinning up Whiteface?